ClaryFlegel/ClaryFlegel.github.io/index.md

 ### Maths Café Talks:
 I am the co-organiser of the [Maths Café Talks](https://mathsgym.hw.ac.uk/past-maths-cafe-talks/) at Heriot-Watt University.
 These are a regular series of talks given by invited lecturers on a topic of their research to an undergraduate audience.
 The aim of these talks is to improve student-lecturer relationships and stimulate interest in further research topics.
+We are always happy to receive speaker suggestions from Heriot-Watt students.

 ### Piscopia initiative: